 Lloyd’s Register, the UK P&I Club, and INTERCARGO have produced a pocket guide for ships’ officers and agents who arrange cargoes for loading.

-This pocket guide outlines the precautions to be taken before accepting solid bulk cargoes for shipment; sets out procedures for safe loading and carriage; details the primary hazards associated with different types of cargo; and underlines the importance of proper cargo declarations.
-A quick reference checklist and flowchart summarise the steps to be followed.
+It outlines the precautions you should take before accepting cargoes for shipment and the procedures you should follow for safe loading and carriage, and details the primary hazards associated with the different types of solid bulk cargo.
+It also contains a quick reference checklist and flowchart summarising the steps you need to follow.

-PDF version of both the pocket guide and flowchart can be downloaded here.
+A PDF version of both the pocket guide and flowchart can be downloaded attached.